 The keyboard is full-size, so the machine’s diminutive form wasn’t a detriment to the typing experience.
 The keys are of comfortable size with good spacing, and follow the typical Chromebook key layout that includes the search key where many people might expect a Caps Lock key.

 Key travel is a little shallow, however, at 1.4mm, and a little spongier than is optimal for a touch typist.
 Still, the overall typing feel was acceptable.
 Getting up to typical typing speeds shouldn’t take long.
 The keyboard is also backlit, with uniform lighting to make it comfortable to use in darker settings.

 The touchpad is on the small side, but that’s to be expected given the Flip C302CA’s small size.
 It’s responsive, however, with multitouch gestures supporting the usual pinch-to-zoom and scrolling functions.
 The integrated left/right click buttons are easy to activate, and have a nice click without being too loud.

 Tap the screen, which supports up to 10 multi-touch inputs, and you’ll find it responds accurately to input.
-Swiveling the Flip C302CA into tablet mode provides a responsive experience that should work well with Android apps.
-Located above the display is an HD webcam that provides a decent enough image for videoconferencing.
+Swiveling the Flip C302CA into tablet mode provides a responsive experience that should work well with

 A sharp and colorful display that could use another notch of brightness